Biden: Cuomo should resign if investigation confirms claims

 “It takes a lot of courage to come forward so the presumption is it should be taken seriously,” Biden said.
 “And it should be investigated, and that’s what’s underway now.”

-Cuomo is facing allegations that he sexually harassed or behaved inappropriately toward multiple women, including several former staffers.
-The former staffers have accused Cuomo of workplace harassment, including demeaning them with pet nicknames or making objectifying remarks about their appearance, subjecting them to unwanted kisses and touches or asking them about their sex lives.
+Cuomo is facing allegations from eight different women, including several former staffers, that he sexually harassed or behaved inappropriately toward them.
+Ex-staffers have accused Cuomo of workplace harassment, including demeaning them with pet nicknames or making objectifying remarks about their appearance, subjecting them to unwanted kisses and touches or asking them about their sex lives.

 Cuomo also faces an allegation that he groped a female staff member under her shirt after summoning her to the governor’s mansion in Albany late last year.
-He has denied touching any women inappropriately.
+He has denied ever touching anyone inappropriately.

 The three-term governor has rejected calls for his resignation from fellow Democrats, including New York’s two U.S. senators, Chuck Schumer and Kirsten Gillibrand, and has asked New Yorkers to await the results of an investigation headed by state Attorney General Letitia James.